 - 4.12.1 Having researched our architects on building control requirements during July and August, we have initiated seminars.
-The first of these seminars will be held on 15 October 2008 covering Acoustics.
-After this we have planned seminars on: - Contaminated Land for the benefit of our partners at each authority as well as our own surveyors. - Sustainability.
+The first of these seminars was held on 15 October 2008 covering Acoustics.
+After this we held seminars on: - Contaminated Land for the benefit of our partners at each authority as well as our own surveyors and - Sustainability for colleagues and Development Control.